beroset/docker_dss/README.md

             --help              print this help and exit
-            --podman            use Podman as the container engine --docker            use Docker as the container engine
+            --podman            use Podman as the container engine --docker            use Docker as the container engine --nocache           build without using existing cached images --logfile log       log details to log file

-As shown above, the `testall.sh` program takes a single option to specify which container engine is used.
-If no options are specified, Podman is used by default.
+As shown above, the `testall.sh` program takes an option to specify which container engine is used.
+It also has options for building without using the existing cached images and for logging all build steps to a log file.
+If no options are specified, Podman is used by default, using cached images and without a log file.